bhagirathsinhp/bhagirathsinhp/README.md

 Software Developer
 ------------------

 I'm a Computer Science MSc graduate (with Distinction), I genuinely love programming.
-I'm especially into Python and enjoy building smart, creative tools, like an AI-powered UML diagram generator that I recently worked on.
+I'm especially into Python and enjoy building smart, creative tools, like the AI-powered UML diagram generator that I recently worked on.
 I'm always excited to learn something new, explore cool tech, and use code to find easy answers to hard problems.

 * 🌍  I'm based in Scotland
 * ✉️  You can contact me at [123shivaay@gmail.com](mailto:123shivaay@gmail.com)